Paul Foster (bowls): Commonwealth Games

-He has four Commonwealth Games Gold medals, two in pairs competition with his partner, Alex Marshall (in 2006 and 2014), and two in the fours event (in 2014 and 2018 both with Marshall too).
+Foster has four Commonwealth Games gold medals, two in pairs competition with his partner, Alex Marshall (in 2006 and 2014), and two in the fours event (in 2014 and 2018 both with Marshall too).

 He won a pairs silver as part of the Scottish team for the 2018 Commonwealth Games with Alex Marshall.
 He then won a fourth career Commonwealth Games gold in the Fours with Marshall, Ronnie Duncan and Derek Oliver.

 In 2022, he competed in the men's pairs and the men's fours at the 2022 Commonwealth Games.
 Partnering Marshall, they won the pairs bronze medal.

 World Championships

 During the 2012 World Outdoor Bowls Championship Foster and Marshall added the World Outdoor Pairs title, becoming the first players to win the indoor and outdoor pairs titles in the same year.
 In 2016, two more bronze medals were added, when he competed in the 2016 World Outdoor Bowls Championship in Christchurch.

-In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2023, he was selected as part of the team to represent Scotland at the 2023 World Outdoor Bowls Championship.
+He participated in the men's triples and the men's fours events.
+In the triples, with Alex Marshall and Derek Oliver, he won the silver medal.
+One week later in the fours partnering Marshall, Oliver and Jason Banks, the team won their group before reaching the final against Australia, where he won a second silver medal after losing 12–10.

+Other

+In 2025, Foster won his third Scottish National Bowls Championships, after winning the pairs with Colin Howie.
+In November 2025, he won the silver medal after reaching the final of the 2025 Bowls World Cup, where he partnered Jason Banks in the pairs event.